deniskuhar/clicks_clustering/README.md

 # clicks_clustering
-Working on cluster analysis for clicks for e-commerce company
+Working on cluster analysis for clicks for Ukraine e-commerce company